- Getting Started

 - Guides for Influencers

 A list is a great way to organize the Instagram accounts you find with PeopleMap.
-We used to screenshot accounts we came across, but that just doesn't cut it.
-Spreadsheets quickly get outdated and still require a lot of manual entry.
 When you come across accounts, it's best to organize them into buckets that will help you (and your team) in the future.
-You'll thank your past self for being so organized and efficient!
+You'll thank your past self for being so organized and efficient.

-- For smaller brands, lists can help you keep track of micro-influencers and partners.
+For micro brands, lists can help you keep track of micro-influencers and partners.
 Reach out to these potential collaborators to increase your exposure and grow your Instagram following.

-- For influencers, lists help you keep track of potential collaborators and partners in your specific field—the creatives and brands you and your followers align with.
+For influencers, lists help you keep track of potential collaborators and partners in your specific field—the creatives and brands you and your followers align with.
+For example, if you're a Mom Blogger, you could build lists of other mom bloggers, kids brands, photographers, conferences, and magazines.

 List options in the list panel